 ·

-influences of the stars and planets on the terrestrial world.
+observing the influences of the stars and planets on the terrestrial world.

 ·

-(minerals and plants).
+organisms (minerals and plants).

 ·

-channels this fire into the body of the adept.
-The latter, as a mage in the
+Magic directly channels this fire into the body of the adept.
+The

-noble sense of the term, possesses perfect mastery of the cosmic fire.
-They
+latter, as a mage in the noble sense of the term, possesses perfect mastery of

-manage to transit this force through the chakras of their body in order to
+the cosmic fire.
+They manage to transit this Force through the chakras of their

-modulate and redirect it according to the use they wish to make of it.
-If
+body in order to modulate and redirect it according to the use they wish to

-divine love fills their heart, they will practice white magic, aiming to create
+make of it.
+If divine love fills their heart, they will practice white magic,

-harmony and well-being.
-Conversely, if they allow themselves to be seduced by the
+aiming to create harmony and well-being.
+Conversely, if they allow themselves

-dark side, they will sink into black magic, using this force to sow division
+to be seduced by the dark side, they will sink into black magic, using this Force

-and destruction.
+to sow division and destruction.

 On the horizon of our reflections, it appears

-that the driving principle of all existence – the force underlying life – is
+that the driving principle of all existence – the Force underlying life – is

 generated by a matrix that finds its origin beyond the boundaries of our

-stated in 1922: « Everything we call real is made of things that cannot be regarded as
+stated in 1922: “Everything we call real is made of things that cannot be regarded as

-Therefore, if this creative Forece resides beyond the sensible and measurable field,
+Therefore, if this creative Force resides

-how is it possible to perceive its essence in the world accessible to men?
+beyond the sensible and measurable field, how is it possible to perceive its essence

 •••••

-In my view, if this creative force is the
+In my view, if this creative Force is the

 cause of tangible effects, its signature must necessarily be observable in